Living Well with Kidney Cancer

 Communicating your Diagnosis to Children

-Whether children or adults, discussing your diagnosis of kidney cancer for the first time is difficult.
+Informing your children about your diagnosis of kidney cancer is difficult.
 Here is some advice from experts to prepare.

 Support Groups & Forums

-Connecting with other patients and caregivers is a huge source of support for both the newly diagnosed and those who’ve been living with cancer for a while.
-You’re not alone!
+Connecting with other patients and caregivers is a huge source of support for both newly diagnosed patients and those who’ve been living with cancer for a while.
+You are not alone!

 Tips for the Caregiver